ICanBoogie/docs/icanboogie.md

 The getter/setter feature provided by [icanboogie/accessor][], and extended by [icanboogie/prototype][], allows you to create read-only or write-only properties, façades properties, fallbacks to generate default values.
-Getters are setters are also often used to control type, lazy load resources, and inversion of control.
+Getters and setters are also often used to control type, lazy load resources, and inverse control.